Leading Change for Responsible Palm Oil

-- RSPO Certification and Company Operations: Suppliers must be 100% compliant with measures set forth by the POIG by the end of 2015.
-This shall cover all palm oil operations, subsidiaries, acquisitions of existing plantation and fresh fruit bunch purchases from third parties, with possible alternatives to full RSPO certification for small independent producers.
+- Certification and Company Operations: Suppliers must be 100% compliant with measures set forth by the POIG by the end of 2015.
+This shall cover all palm oil operations, subsidiaries, acquisitions of existing plantation and fresh fruit bunch purchases from third parties, with possible alternatives to full certification for small independent producers.

-- Responsible Supply Chains: Suppliers must independently verify and report on compliance with these requirements and measures set forth by the POIG charter and RSPO standard.
+- Responsible Supply Chains: Suppliers must independently verify and report on compliance with these requirements and measures set forth by the POIG charter.
 Boulder Brands will cease to do business with any suppliers in serious violation of its policy, and with suppliers that do not take immediate remedial action to correct those violations.

 Interested in learning more about palm oil and some of the partners we’re working with to create positive change?
 Here are some resources we recommend you explore:

 - Palm Oil Innovation Group (POIG)